 By 1930, Watertown had 3,500 Armenians.
 That number grew to about a quarter of Watertown’s population in 2000, somewhere between 7,000 and 8,000.
 According to the 2013 American Community Survey, 12,000 Armenians live in Middlesex County (which includes Watertown).

-Armenian identity in remains strong in Greater Boston through continual revival.
+Armenian identity remains strong in Greater Boston through continual revival.
 Armenian-Americans publish two newspapers in Watertown, the Armenian Weekly and the Armenian Mirror-Spectator.
 They also run the Armenian Museum of America and St. Stephen’s Armenian Elementary School.
-St. James Armenian Apostolic Church in Watertown holds an annual Armenian festival featuring Armenian losh kebab and live music.
-Between festivals, you can still get your Armenian food fix at shops like Sevan, Arax, and Massis on Mount Auburn Street.
+Moreover, St. James Armenian Apostolic Church in Watertown holds an annual Armenian festival featuring Armenian losh kebab and live music.
+And between festivals, you can still get your Armenian food fix at shops like Sevan, Arax, and Massis on Mount Auburn Street.

 Nearby Belmont is home to the National Association for Armenian Studies and Research.

 Violence in Armenia separated Arshile Gorky and his father for 12 years, but they reunited in Providence, where Gorky’s father worked at the Iron Winding Company in nearby Cranston.
 Gorky had no interest in following his father into foundry work, and returned to Watertown.

 Gorky’s father had come to Providence with the biggest wave of Armenian immigrants who escaped the 1915 genocide.
 They settled on Smith Hill, Olneyville, the North End and Federal Hill.
 Jobs could be had in the Locomotive Works, the Rhode Island Tool Works and the Corliss Engine factory.
 Many saved enough to start small businesses such as tailoring shops, grocery stores, butcher shops and candy companies.